letmaik/CCF/tests/modules/README.md

 If and when Import Maps are more widely supported and developer tooling becomes available it may make sense to support them in CCF as well to more easily consume module libraries.

+## CCF apps

+### NPM

+- All used npm dependencies must be of JS module type
+- Legacy libraries must be manually wrapped as explained above

+A CCF app is a combination of:
+- App metadata including endpoint description (JSON)
+- Endpoint module with one exported function per endpoint
+- Supporting modules, either external dependencies or app logic

+Preparing an app for deployment requires a build step that transforms bare imports into relative imports.
+For this, we can use rollup, which also provides tree shaking to avoid deploying unused modules.
+See `package.json` and `rollup.config.js` for details.

+An app is deployed to CCF in multiple tables:
+- `ccf.modules`: App JS modules stored under a prefix, e.g. `/app1/`.
+- `ccf.endpoints` (?): Endpoint metadata.

+#### Legacy non-module packages

+While most modern packages have transitioned to JS modules, there are still packages that are published as traditional CommonJS/Node.js-export packages.
+The easiest way to consume such packages is to find a bundled variant of them and wrap them in a module as described earlier.

+Supporting traditional packages directly by emulating `require()` in CCF is a complex task and not planned.